 Eleanor Langham, Executive Director

 Eleanor began working at Coggeshall in early 2016.
-She earned her undergraduate degree from the University of Rhode Island and her master's degree in Museum Studies from Johns Hopkins University.
-Over the last 5 years, she worked at many area museums building up a wide range of expertise in development, membership, events and programs, collections, education and interpretation.
+She earned her undergraduate degree in history and anthropology from the University of Rhode Island and a master's in museum studies from Johns Hopkins University.
+Over the last 6 years, she worked at many area museums, building up a wide range of expertise in all areas of museum work.
+Eleanor was a recipient of Providence Business New's "40 Under Forty" award in 2017.
 Email Eleanor.

 McKayla waltzed into Coggeshall with a burst of energy in 2015, fresh from earning a bachelor's degree in anthropology and public archaeology from Bridgewater State University.
-Her skills were discovered quickly by the Robbins Museum in Middleboro, where she served on the board of directors for several years.
-In addition to development and volunteer management, she also has special expertise in collections, interpretation and education.
+Their skills were discovered quickly by the Robbins Museum in Middleboro, where they served on the board of directors for several years.
+In addition to development and volunteer management, they also have special expertise in collections, interpretation and education.
 Email McKayla.